 While it’s important to be responsible in terms of money management, sometimes life’s unexpected twists and turns mean that we find ourselves in need of financial help from time to time.
-This can be in the form of a payday loan, credit card, overdraft or other financial service.
-Whether you need to fund repairs to a vehicle after an MOT, replace a broken washing machine or simply need to pay off an unexpected utility bill, it’s reassuring to know that there are several options out there for you to turn to.
+This can be in the form of a payday loan, credit card, overdraft or another financial service.
+So whether you need to fund repairs to a vehicle after an MOT, replace a broken washing machine or need to pay off an unexpected utility bill, it’s reassuring to know that there are several options out there for you to turn to.

 However, it’s worthwhile doing a little bit of research to figure out what the best options are – do you opt for the same day payday loan or use an overdraft?
 Let’s consider the pros and cons of each:

 It’s a common misconception that an overdraft is the ultimate solution to temporary financial difficulties.
-Thousands of people think that being in the red is better than taking out a same-day emergency loan – however, research shows otherwise, and this may come as a surprise.
+Thousands of people think that being in the red is better than taking out a same-day emergency loan – however, research shows otherwise, which may come as a surprise.

 Why are unplanned overdrafts so expensive?